How to set impersonation rights manually

 Get-ManagementRoleAssignment -RoleAssignee "<account name>" -Role ApplicationImpersonation -RoleAssigneeType user | Remove-ManagementRoleAssignment

-Next, go to the Permissions then admin roles and choose Discovery Management by double-clicking it:
+Go to Permissions > admin roles (Fig. 1.) and edit the Discovery Management role by double-clicking it:

-- Add the Role ApplicationImpersonation as well as your admin user as the group member:
+- Add the role ApplicationImpersonation and add your admin user as the group member (Fig. 2.).

-Please note that according to Microsoft Office 365 Small Business plans cannot assign Impersonation rights manually.
-The default built-in admin account is the only one who can hold such permission.
+Note that according to Microsoft, in the Office 365 Small Business plans impersonation rights cannot be assigned manually.
+The default built-in admin account is the only one who can hold such permissions.